MicrosoftDocs/win32/desktop-src/SecAuthN/initializesecuritycontext--digest.md

 If the function returns SEC\_I\_CONTINUE\_NEEDED, SEC\_I\_COMPLETE\_NEEDED, or SEC\_I\_COMPLETE\_AND\_CONTINUE, steps 2 and 3 are repeated.

-To initialize a [*security context*](security.s_gly#-security-security-context-gly), more than one call to this function may be required, depending on the underlying authentication mechanism as well as the choices specified in the *fContextReq* parameter.
+To initialize a security context, more than one call to this function may be required, depending on the underlying authentication mechanism as well as the choices specified in the *fContextReq* parameter.

 The *fContextReq* and *pfContextAttributes* parameters are bitmasks that represent various context attributes.
 For a description of the various attributes, see [Context Requirements](context-requirements.md).
 The *pfContextAttributes* parameter is valid on any successful return, but only on the final successful return should you examine the flags that pertain to security aspects of the context.
 Intermediate returns can set, for example, the ISC\_RET\_ALLOCATED\_MEMORY flag.

-If the ISC\_REQ\_USE\_SUPPLIED\_CREDS flag is set, the [*security package*](security.s_gly#-security-security-package-gly) must look for a SECBUFFER\_PKG\_PARAMS buffer type in the *pInput* input buffer.
+If the ISC\_REQ\_USE\_SUPPLIED\_CREDS flag is set, the security package must look for a SECBUFFER\_PKG\_PARAMS buffer type in the *pInput* input buffer.
 This is not a generic solution, but it allows for a strong pairing of security package and application when appropriate.

 If ISC\_REQ\_ALLOCATE\_MEMORY was specified, the caller must free the memory by calling the [**FreeContextBuffer**](freecontextbuffer.md) function.